Robinlovelace/cs7/README.md

 -   A document exploring cycling potential over the Menai Strait, UK: <https://github.com/Robinlovelace/pct-menai/blob/master/vignettes/menai-bridge-cycle.Rmd>

 -   A [tutorial on OSM data](https://github.com/Robinlovelace/osm-tutorial/blob/master/osm.pdf) with R (this is a little out of date).
 A more up-to-date resource is the [osmplotr](https://github.com/ropenscilabs/osmplotr) package - see there and other activity online to find out more.

+Contact: r.lovelace at leeds. ac. uk - for any questions or feedback on this course

 References
 ----------